happypeter/edocs/food.md

 Snacks included so that I know how much and what I eat.
 Photo with Instagram's built-in filters, and post the photos there.
+Make sure always shoot from the top so that all the details are exposed.

 ## 发心